logo

 Abstract

-This national study, the first of its kind to thoroughly examine faculty evaluations, explanations, and experiences regarding UAP, involved 1460 tenured and tenure-track faculty across 14 disciplines at 144 major research universities.
-Results showed that faculty believe academic evaluation of UAP information and more academic research on this topic are important.
-Curiosity outweighed skepticism or indifference.
-Faculty were aware of reports but not legislation.
+Recently, former and current government officials, legislators, and faculty in the United States have called for research on what their government terms Unidentified Aerial Phenomena (UAP, now called Unidentified Anomalous Phenomena).
+Investigative journalism, military reports, new government offices, and scholarship have piqued broad attention.
+Other countries have begun conversations about UAP.
+The United States government is undertaking new hearings, reports, and investigations into UAP.
+What might the implications of this issue in academia be?
+Despite this topic's associated stigma, these developments merited asking faculty about their perceptions.
+In this national study—which is the first to thoroughly examine faculty evaluations, explanations, and experiences regarding UAP of which the authors are aware—tenured and tenure-track faculty across 14 disciplines at 144 major research universities (N=1460) participated in a survey.
+Results demonstrated that faculty think the academic evaluation of UAP information and more academic research on this topic are important.
+Curiosity outweighed scepticism or indifference.
+Overwhelmingly and regardless of discipline, faculty were aware of reports but not legislation.
 Faculty varied in personal explanations for UAP, and nearly one-fifth reported UAP observations.
-The implications of these results for the future of the academic study of UAP are discussed.
+We discuss the implications of these results for the future of the academic study of UAP.

 Publisher